 “We are thrilled to be recognized with this honor.
 Being selected as a 2014 World’s Most Ethical Company underscores our commitment to maintaining the highest level of standards which are essential to building and maintaining trust with our stakeholders,” said Rodney O. Martin, Jr., Chairman and Chief Executive Officer, ING U.S. “These standards are part of our policies and our values, and most importantly, we practice them in the way we conduct our business every day.
 I am proud of our employees and the company.”

-The World’s Most Ethical Company assessment is based upon the Ethisphere Institute’s Ethics Quotient™ framework.
+The World’s Most Ethical Company assessment is based upon Ethisphere’s Ethics Quotient™ framework.
 The Ethics Quotient framework has been developed over years of effort to provide a means to assess an organization’s performance in an objective, consistent and standardized way.
 Rather than measuring all aspects of corporate governance, risk, sustainability, compliance and ethics, Ethisphere collects a comprehensive sampling of definitive date in core competencies.
 The Ethics Quotient framework and methodology was determined, vetted and refined by the expert advice and insights gleaned from Ethisphere’s network of thought leaders and from the World’s Most Ethical Company Methodology Advisory Panel.
 Scores are generated in five key categories: ethics and compliance program (25%), reputation, leadership and innovation (20%), governance (10%), corporate citizenship and responsibility (25%), and culture of ethics (20%).

 The full list of the 2014 World’s Most Ethical Companies can be found at https://ethisphere.com/worlds-most-ethical/wme-honorees/.